Welcome to Your Holistic Postpartum Guide!

 How Will You Feed Your Newborn?

 How you decide to feed your baby is an important, intimate, and personal choice.
 While there are ongoing campaigns to encourage and normalize breastfeeding, this may not be an option or a desire for you for any reason.
-It is important that you make your decision without guilt or judgment from you or others, because these feelings can interfere with you accessing the comprehensive and relevant information you need to make the best decision.
+It is important that you make your decision without guilt or judgment from you or others, because these feelings can interfere with you accessing the comprehensive and relevant information you need to make the best decision for your circumstances.

-You can choose to breast or bottle feed with your milk or another mother's milk, use store brought formula, or even make your own (if you decide to DIY your infant formula, please exercise caution and care and do your due diligence, as there are specific nutrients that are crucial for newborns during the fourth trimester).
+You can choose to breast or bottle feed with your milk or another mother’s milk, use store-brought formula, or even make your own (if you decide to DIY your infant formula, please exercise caution and care and do your due diligence, as there are specific nutrients that are crucial for newborns during the fourth trimester and beyond).

 However you decide, make it clear to your support team that this is your choice.
 If they do not respect your desires, you can respectfully remove them from your postpartum plan of care.